Achievable logoAchievable logo

 Securities-related misdemeanors

-Form U-4 requires the disclosure of any history of securities-related misdemeanors.
-You may be wondering - what exactly is a securities-related misdemeanor?
+Form U-4 requires disclosure of any history of securities-related misdemeanors.
+A common question is what counts as “securities-related.”
 This is a direct quote from Form U-4:

 [A securities-related misdemeanor is one] involving: investments or an investment-related business or any fraud, false statements or omissions, wrongful taking of property, bribery, perjury, forgery, counterfeiting, extortion, or a conspiracy to commit any of these offenses

-Certain actions in a person’s past may prevent them from working in the financial industry.
-While any criminal-related event (even if there wasn’t a conviction or guilty plea) must be reported on form U-4, only convictions or guilty pleas may prevent a career in the securities field.
-Known as statutory disqualifications, these events typically relate to criminal activities and rule violations.
-These specific items could automatically lead to a registration application (U-4) being denied:
+Some past events can prevent someone from working in the securities industry.
+While any criminal-related event (even without a conviction or guilty plea) must be disclosed on Form U-4, only convictions or guilty pleas may prevent a career in the securities field.

 • Conviction of any felony in the last 10 years